The DESI DR1 peculiar velocity survey: growth rate measurements from the galaxy power spectrum

 There are several promising avenues for future research building upon this work: (1) Applying our methodology to the Data Release 2 of DESI peculiar velocity survey, which is significantly more homogeneous and extensive than the Data Release 1, thereby enabling a more precise constraint on $f\sigma_8$; (2) While the current analysis assumes the local plane-parallel approximation, future efforts will focus on incorporating wide-angle effects into both our models and estimators; (3) As highlighted in Appendix \ref{sec:gali} of this paper, the momentum power spectrum and cross power spectrum lack Galilean invariance, making them susceptible to potential systematic biases in the data.
 To address this limitation, we aim to transition toward measuring and modeling the pair-wise momentum power spectrum, as proposed by \cite{Chen2025pairwisPS}; (4) We have not yet accounted for the gravitational redshift of galaxies.
 In forthcoming studies, we intend to extend our framework to measure and model this relativistic effect, following the approach outlined by \cite{Beutler2020}.
-The data used to generate the figures in this paper are available at \url{https://zenodo.org/uploads/17672675}.